soumukhe/coredns_docker-compose/readme.md

-#  This is a modification from https://github.com/burkeazbill/docker-coredns to suit my purpose
+#  This is a modification from:
-Modifications made:
-changed docker-compse and Dockerfile a bit added a block in Corefile so other domains get resolved by 8.8.8.8 and 9.9.9.9
+https://github.com/burkeazbill/docker-coredns to suit my purpose Modifications made: changed docker-compse and Dockerfile a bit added a block in Corefile so other domains get resolved by 8.8.8.8 and 9.9.9.9